jbailey24/CircuitPython/README.md

 ###### <a href="https://github.com/jbailey24/CircuitPython/blob/main/Distance.py">Link to the Code</a>

-In this assignment, I used an ultra sonic distance sensor to measure distance and the buit-in Metro Express neopixel to display a coresponding color according to the scale below.
+In this assignment, I used an ultrasonic distance sensor to measure distance and the buit-in Metro Express neopixel to display a coresponding color according to the scale below.

 <img src="https://github.com/jbailey24/CircuitPython/blob/main/media/color%20spectrum%20(1).png?raw=true" width="400">

+Ultrasonic sensors work by sending out ultrasonic waves, which bounce off of nearby objects back towards the sensor.
+The sensor receives the waves and is able to calculate the distance based on the time between when the signal was sent and received.
+To simplify things, <a href="https://github.com/adafruit/Adafruit_CircuitPython_HCSR04/blob/master/adafruit_hcsr04.py">this library</a> does the math for you so all that's needed is ``` sonar.distance``` to measure the distance.